Bylaws of the Hospice and Palliative Nurses Association

 Board of Directors

 The Board of Directors shall consist of a minimum of seven (7) voting directors with the minimum of three (3) elected by the membership.

 Section 2.
 Eligibility.

-The Board may appoint one non-member to serve on the Board based upon the competencies needed for effective and efficient Board functioning.
+The Board may appoint one nonmember to serve on the Board for a 3-year term based upon the competencies needed for effective and efficient Board functioning.
+The appointed nonmember is eligible for re-appointment for a second 3-year term.
 Otherwise, all directors must be voting members of the association.
-A non-HPNA member of the Board will not be eligible to serve as a Board officer.
+An appointed non-HPNA member of the Board will be eligible to serve as Secretary-Treasurer.
 The CEO will serve as an ex-officio, non-voting member of the Board.

 Section 3.
 Election.

-Directors, except for Board appointed Board members, shall be elected by the voting members of the association.
+Directors, except for Board appointed Board members, shall be elected by the voting members of the association (See Article V, Section 1).
 The HPNF Board member candidates must be approved by the supporting organizations.